rotaryViper/Bouncing-Balls-Pygame/README.md

 Hover your mouse over any part of the screen, hold space bar and watch the spectacle unfold :)

-Version 1 was a naive application.
+Version 1 was a naive implementation of pygame.
 Version 2 attempted to be more efficient than version 1, although to no avail.